 Often CMS presents workshops and master classes with touring musicians that perform in our Concert Series.
 Local students get a rare chance to learn from renowned international players one-on-one.

-Each summer CMS sponsors two Celtic music camps for children and teens, attended by over one hundred students.
-Both camps are staffed by teachers and T.A.’s specializing in Celtic music and instruments.
-In June, teens ages 13-17 enjoy a week-long overnight camp in Big Basin.
-Students learn and perform Celtic tunes in small bands as well as a full orchestra.
-Evening activities include Irish and Scottish dance classes, a costume party, Improv night, a bonfire on the Solstice, a night swim, and a lively traditional ceilidh at the end of the week.
-Teen Camp ends with a performance by the Celtic orchestra, and a picnic with friends and family on the beautiful Sempervirens Outdoor School campus in Boulder Creek.
+In June, teens ages 13-17 enjoy a week-long overnight camp in the Santa Cruz Mountains.
+Students learn and perform Celtic, Bluegrass, Scandinavian, and old time tunes in small bands as well as a full orchestra.
+Evening activities include Irish and Scottish dance classes, a costume party, Improv night, a bonfire on the Solstice, and a lively traditional ceilidh at the end of the week.
+Teen Camp ends with a performance by the Celtic orchestra, and lunch with friends and family.

 Through this instrument adoption program we place donated instruments with people and organizations that really need them.
 Music Match adoption is available for music students of all ages.
 We accept most small instruments (guitars, flutes, violins, etc) that are in good shape - special arrangements must be made for pianos and other large instruments.
 The School also has a few affordable rental instruments available.